hirememorey/election_game/README.md

 open http://localhost:5001
 ```

-## ✅ **MAJOR FIXES COMPLETED (July 15, 2025)**
+## ✅ **MAJOR FIXES COMPLETED (July 16, 2025)**

-The application has been significantly improved with major fixes to core functionality:
+The application has been significantly improved with major fixes to core functionality and comprehensive mobile enhancements:

 ### **Core Application Issues Resolved**
 - ✅ **Fixed Infinite Loop** - Added safety breaks in server.py to prevent auto-advance loops